 #20 in PER: Mikal Bridges (10.8)

 Read more on how PER is calculated.

 Win Shares is the total statistic that OWS and DWS combine to make.
 The logistics are the same as OWS, but it counts defense into the value the player provides to the team in direct correlation to wins.

 #1 in WS: Mitchell Robinson (6.1)

 According to Basketball-Reference, “VORP is a box score estimate of the points per 100 TEAM possessions that a player contributed above a replacement-level (-2.0) player, translated to an average team and prorated to an 82-game season.
 Multiply by 2.70 to convert to wins over replacement.”

 Basically, the difference between VORP and WS is this.
-VORP is in relation to other players around the league, while WS is in direct relation to the amount of wins they contribute to their own team.
+VORP is in relation to other players around the league, while WS is in direct relation to the number of wins they contribute to their own team.

 It is clear why VORP is the highest correlation at 0.74, and that is because Luka is #1 with 3.6, which is proportionally much higher than other players (aside from Mitchell Robinson at #2).

 #20 in VORP: Donte DiVincenzo, Kostas Antetokounmpo, Bruce Brown (0)

 After looking at these statistics ranked, we should comfortably be able to say that VORP is the best advanced statistic out of these four to look at for correlation to the 2018-19 Prizm RC market; however, don’t be so quick to judge.